NCI-GDC/gdc-maf-tool/README.md

 1. Once the set is saved, go to "Manage Sets" at the top of the Portal
 1. Choose "Export TSV" icon for the desired set.
 This should download a list of case UUIDs.

+### Known Issues
+*  Some aliquots that were included in the manifest, may not be downloaded because of valid errors.
+These aliquot ids are still included in the list of aliquots in the header of the aggregated MAF file.
+The generated log file includes details about which aliquots were not included in the aggregated MAF.

 Installing
 ---